hadimohandes/hadimohandes.github.io/_portfolio/portfolio-3.md

 excerpt: "<br/><img src='/images/portfolio-3.png'><br/>"
 collection: portfolio
 ---
-Participation in Mechanical design of RASA.
-Also developed AI pipleline for detecting some sign language words usign leap motion sensor.
+RASA robot was developed at CEDRA lab (Social Robtoics Lab) at Sharif University of Technology.
+The robot's purpose is to communiocate in sign language with deaf children.
+My participation was to teleoperate the robot with wearable devices on my arm.
+Also we were able to mimic the human fingers' movement in the robot by using leap motion and kinect sensor.